 In some studies, participants were instructed to imagine that they were serving on actual hiring committees and they made more egalitarian judgments (Williams and Ceci 2015 [PDF]).
 But other studies primed participants to be objective and this only increased gender discrimination (Uhlmann and Cohen 2007 [PDF]).
 So even if we try to be more objective when making real-world decisions, it’s not clear that this would eliminate workplace bias.

 Again, someone might still want to object.
 “Here’s the problem: the research participants!
 They’re not smart or objective enough!
 If we test smart, objective people, then we’ll see that they overcome their biases!”
 That sounds intuitively plausible.
 Alas, the evidence seems to falsify the intuition.

 Corinne A. Moss-Racusin and colleagues found that science professors were biased about their evaluation of applications for prospective lab managers.
 Application materials were from either males or females and — here’s the key — application materials were identical for male and female applicants, except for the gender-linked names of the applicants.
-Based on these application materials, both male and female science professors thought the male applicants were significantly more competent and hirable than the female applicants (Moss-Racusin, Dovidio, Brescoll, Graham, and Handelsman 2012 [PDF]) … and it gets worse: Both male and female professors offered male applicants higher starting salaries and more mentoring opportunities than they offered female applicants (ibid.) — even though the males’ and females’ application materials were identical!
+Based on these application materials, both male and female science professors thought the male applicants were significantly more competent and hireable than the female applicants (Moss-Racusin, Dovidio, Brescoll, Graham, and Handelsman 2012 [PDF]) … and it gets worse: Both male and female professors offered male applicants higher starting salaries and more mentoring opportunities than they offered female applicants (ibid.) — even though the males’ and females’ application materials were identical!
 Yikes!

-This suggests that even presumably smart, objective people fail to overcome workplace bias.†
+This suggests that even presumably smart, objective people fail to overcome workplace bias — even about the people that they want to hire and recommend.†

 Apparently academics in certain fields tend to believe, to varying degrees, that only innately brilliant people can succeed in their field.
 And Sarah-Jane Leslie and colleagues found that the academic fields that prize brilliance the most have the lowest representation of women and black people (Leslie et al 2015 [PDF]).
 The suggestion is that some areas of academia might stereotype women and black people as lacking some sort of intelligence.